MicrosoftDocs/learn/learn-pr/azure-devops/deploy-java-containers/includes/4-deploy-java-container.md

 1. Select **Create Pipeline**.
 1. On the **Where is your code** page, select **GitHub**.

-   If prompted, select your GitHub organization, select **Authorize**, select **AuthorizeAzurePipelines**, and then sign in to GitHub.
+   If prompted, select your GitHub organization, select **Authorize**, select **Authorize Azure Pipelines**, and then sign in to GitHub.

 1. On the **Select a repository** screen, select your **mslearn-java-containers** repository.
 1. On the **Configure your pipeline** screen, select **Starter pipeline**.
-You could choose other templates that provide starter pipeline code, but in this learning path you define each build step.
+You could choose other templates that provide starter pipeline code, but for this learning path you define each build step.
 1. On the **Review your pipeline YAML** screen, view the starter pipeline configuration code.

 ### Pipeline trigger